 Describe the desired end goal state of the market for the MTI, and define the program exit strategy.

 Specify when and how progress reports will be shared with the Commission and stakeholders that detail Initiative activities, results and progress against milestones.

+Appendix F: Stage-gate Schematic